zapplyjobs/interview-handbook-2026/README.md

 ## End-of-Interview Questions

 At the end of an interview, candidates are typically asked where do they see themselves in one, five, or ten years.
-You want to give a specific answer instead of a vague one like, "I would like to work in a company where I can use my strengths to drive growth and grow my career."
-That doesn't tell the recruiter anything specific about your goals or what you've got planned for your career path.
+You want to give a specific answer instead of a vague one like, <i>"I would like to work in a company where I can use my strengths to drive growth and grow my career."</i> That doesn't tell the recruiter anything specific about your goals or what you've got planned for your career path.

 You want to be as specific as possible, from pinpointing a specific position you want to have within the defined period, to identifying which field you want to focus on, and to even roughly defining what kind of work you hope to be doing in that timeframe.
 So, the best answers always showcase what career trajectory you want to take.
 This is why it is important to remember to give an answer that is realistic.
 If a candidate comes in and says that he wants to be a Senior Manager within a year, that's unrealistic!
 However, if you say that within a year, you'd like to have led a team through delivery of at least two projects in your area of expertise, that's more realistic.

 The last question you may be asked is if you have any questions that you would like to ask.
 Typically speaking, people tend to ask when they can expect a reply.
 That isn't a bad thing to ask but it's also not the best thing to ask either.
 It ends the interview on a selfish note.
 The interviewer might think that you're only interested in hearing back and not the company itself.
 Another thing candidates often do is ask for feedback immediately.
-Or they say, "Is there anything else I can do that will help me stand out from the other candidates?"
-We don't recommend asking this question first because it may come across as too desperate.
+Or they say, <i>"Is there anything else I can do that will help me stand out from the other candidates?"</i> We don't recommend asking this question first because it may come across as too desperate.
 You can ask it as the third question but not as the first.

 Firstly, we recommend asking 2-3 questions that are focused on showing that you're genuinely interested in the company.
 This means you want to create the impression that you want to know what's bothering you so that you can help the company.
 So, you want to talk to the company, not at it.
-That means you want to frame a question like, "What's the main challenge I'll be expected to help solve?"
-Alternatively, you can show your genuine interest by asking, "How will my performance be measured in the first 90 days?"
-If you're curious about the company environment, another thing you can ask the interviewer is, "What's your favorite thing about this company?
-What keeps you coming back here every day?"
-Remember!
+That means you want to frame a question like, <i>"What's the main challenge I'll be expected to help solve?"</i> Alternatively, you can show your genuine interest by asking, <i>"How will my performance be measured in the first 90 days?</i>" If you're curious about the company environment, another thing you can ask the interviewer is, <i>"What's your favorite thing about this company?
+What keeps you coming back here every day?"</i> Remember!
 An interview is a two-way street.
 You're judging if you want to work with this company as much as they are trying to figure out if you're a good cultural fit.

 There are a ton of other questions you can ask at the end of an interview.
 Here are some more examples: